 - Phone, communication, and internet (optional): The lack of telephone, cable TV, or Internet lines won’t prevent you from building, but lacking them will certainly be unacceptable for anyone eventually planning on living or working on the land you develop.

 As you investigate issues like the lot size, whether a parcel may be landlocked or have environmental issues, look to property surveys and plat maps to provide you with many answers.

 When you buy land, there are two paths to fund the purchase.
-You can use cash, which is quite common; or, you can obtain a mortgage or other financing which will allow you buy the property even if you don’t have the full cash amount.
+You can use cash, which is quite common, or you can obtain a mortgage or other financing, which will allow you to buy the property even if you don’t have the full cash amount.

 Conventional Loan Options

 A portion of conventional lenders do offer long-term mortgages for land purchases.
 Generally, the loan-to-value (LTV) is rather low, so be prepared for loan options to cover as little as 50% of the purchase price.

 Many lenders specialize in land loans or lot loans.
 Often, these are savings and loan institutions in more rural areas.
 Land loans tend to be shorter terms of 10 years or less, typically higher than the market rate, and require 20% to 50% down.